Diego Inostroza

-Diego Alfredo Inostroza Mellado (born April 25, 1992) is a Chilean footballer who last played for Malaysian team Kuala Lumpur FA as a forward.
+Diego Alfredo Inostroza Mellao (born 25 April 1992) is a Chilean former footballer who played as a forward.

 Career

 In December 2010 he officially debuted in a match against Audax Italiano, that finished in a victory for "La U" by 2–1.

+In 2016, he had a stint with Malaysian club Kuala Lumpur FA, coinciding in that country with his compatriots Yashir Islame and Jonathan Cantillana.
+Back in Chile, his last club was Malleco Unido in the Segunda División Profesional de Chile in 2017.